I am a 3rd year PhD student in the Astronomy and Astrophysics group at the University of Warwick. My supervisor is Dr. Matteo Brogi.

 Planets similar to our own planet Earth are what excites us most since it directly addresses the ultimate question: Are we alone in the universe?

 Keeping that question in view, the second part of my project ventures into the simulation of observations of terrestrial exoplanet atmospheres, some of which will be/are expected to be close to our own planet’s conditions.
 As the ultimate goal of exoplanet research is to assess whether life exists elsewhere than the Earth, these simulations will inform the community on whether it is possible to use the next generation of giant telescopes - for instance the Extremely Large Telescope currently under construction in Chile - to recognise the imprint of biomarkers.
 Biomarkers are a set of molecules in the atmosphere which are thought to be indicators of biological life.
 In order to robustly claim their detection, the simulations will also explore whether it is possible to recognise and exclude false-positive scenarios (cases when one or more biomarkers are present in the atmosphere due to processes not related to life).

 - Dash S., Majumdar L., et al. Linking atmospheric chemistry of the hot Jupiter HD 209458b to its formation location through infrared transmission and emission spectra, ApJ 2022Link opens in a new window

 - Dash S., Miguel Y., Planet formation and disc mass dependence in a pebble-driven scenario for low-mass stars, MNRAS 2020Link opens in a new window

-I currently serve as a Senior GTA for the 1st year Physics and Electronics laboratory.
+I served as a Senior GTA for the 1st year Physics and Electronics laboratory from 2021-2023.

 I am a recipient of the Chancellor's International Scholarship provided by the University of Warwick.